Log Cabin Fireplaces: Your Inspiration

 Stuffed Animal Fireplace

-A stuffed animal head is perhaps one of the most common things that springs to mind when you think of decoration for a log cabin fireplace.
+A stuffed animal head is perhaps one of the most common things that spring to mind when you think of decoration for a log cabin fireplace.

 Log Mantle Piece

 Mantle pieces are an important consideration of any fireplace design.
 Some have a stone slab protruding out of the wall; some use a log, half in, half out of the wall.

 This particular design is a favorite because it carries the craftsmanship of a log cabin building through to the fireplace and uses the same join as a log cabin corner.

 The two pieces coming out of the wall act as brackets for the main shelf, and they have been notched to allow the shelf log to sit nicely on top of them.